jonathan-s/django-sockpuppet/docs/reflexes.md

 {% tabs %}
 {% tab title="Python" %}
-* `consumer` - the websocket connection from django channels.
+* `consumer` - The websocket connection from `django-channels`.
-* `request` - a django request object
+* `request` - A Django request object.
-* `session` - the django session store for the current visitor
+* `session` - The Django session store for the current visitor.
-* `url` - the URL of the page that triggered the reflex
+* `url` - The URL of the page that triggered the reflex.
-* `element` - a dictionary like object that represents the HTML element that triggered the reflex
+* `element` - A dictionary-like object that represents the HTML element that triggered the Reflex.
 {% endtab %}
 {% endtabs %}